Synergetic-Engineering/synengco-website/03-case-studies.md

 ### Soot Blowing

-Many of our clients have benefited from applying [SentientSystem](www.sentientsystem.com){:target="_blank"} for real-time optimisation of their soot blowing schedule.
+Many of our power generation clients have benefited from applying [SentientSystem](www.sentientsystem.com){:target="_blank"} for real-time optimisation of their soot blowing schedule.
 In all cases, our payback period has been under 12 months, most of which were less than 6 months.

 ### Early Warning